Shetshay/Cooling-Power-Waste-From-Malicious-Thermal-Measurements/README.md

 3. 13.04¢ x 365(# of days in a year) = **4,763$**

+(PUT THE MONEY THEY WOULD NORMALLY USE HERE)

 Found the **cost** of the electricity with this calculator:

 1. https://www.omnicalculator.com/everyday-life/electricity-cost ***(Calculates the cost per year)***